abhinav11-oss/justicaa/README.md

-# ⚖️ LegalEase – AI-Powered Virtual Legal Assistant and legal document generator.
+# ⚖️ juscticaa – AI-Powered Virtual Legal Assistant and legal document generator.

-LegalEase is a conversational AI platform that empowers users with instant, reliable legal guidance.
+juscticaa is a conversational AI platform that empowers users with instant, reliable legal guidance.
 Designed to bridge the legal literacy gap, LegalEase offers step-by-step assistance for navigating India's complex legal landscape – from filing FIRs to understanding rights during police arrests.

 ---